 Writing effective ads is one of the fundamental tasks of creating your online ad presence.
-It’s critical to learn about the general ad structure and Bing Ads policies so you can write ads that will increase your click-through rate (CTR) and improve your quality score.
+It’s critical to learn about the general ad structure and Bing Ads policies so you can write advertising copy that will compel people to click.

-In this training, you will learn tips and techniques to help you write ads that are effective and relevant.
+In this PPC copywriting training, you will understand important policies, ad copy tips and techniques to help you write ads that are effective and relevant.
 This training will help you understand how to:

 Expanded Text Ads are a new, mobile-optimized ad format that enables you to craft longer ad copy and optimize your ad text to better engage with potential customers before they click on your ads.
 Expanded Text Ads work seamlessly on mobile, tablet, and desktop devices, giving you a way to create more compelling calls to action for consumers and drive higher conversions to your business.

 An Expanded Text Ads contains three fundamental visual elements: the ad titles, the final URL, and the ad text.